Twin Cobra: Ports

 Twin Cobra was converted to multiple platforms by various third-party developers including the PC Engine (1989), Nintendo Entertainment System (1989), Sega Genesis (1991), X68000 (1993) and the FM Towns (1994).
 The PC Engine port, developed by A.I Company, was released exclusively in Japan by Taito.
 The NES port, developed by Micronics, was first released in Japan CBS/Sony and later in North America by Sammy.
 The Genesis port, developed by GRC, was first published in Japan by Treco, then in North America by Sega and later in Brazil by Tectoy.
 On 30 August 1996, Banpresto released a compilation for the PlayStation exclusively in Japan titled Toaplan Shooting Battle 1, which included both arcade versions of Twin Cobra and its prequel, an arranged soundtrack by Uemura and other additions.
 In November 2019, Twin Cobra was re-released for iOS and Android mobile devices only in Japan by MOBIRIX Corporation under the name Kyukyoku Tiger Classic.
 A port for Samsung Smart TV platform is also available through a Samsung TV's games panel.

 M2 ShotTriggers

-In April 2020, M2 announced a new version of Twin Cobra as part of their M2 ShotTriggers publishing label.
-It was first announced to be released on the Nintendo Switch but the arcade version was later included alongside the PC Engine, Nintendo Entertainment System and Sega Genesis versions in the Kyukyoku Tiger-Heli compilation for Switch and PlayStation 4 as part of M2's Toaplan Arcade Garage label.
+Twin Cobra was later included by M2 as part of their M2 ShotTriggers publishing label.
+An arcade version, alongside the PC Engine, Nintendo Entertainment System and Sega Genesis versions, were included in the Kyukyoku Tiger-Heli compilation for Nintendo Switch and PlayStation 4 as part of M2's Toaplan Arcade Garage label in 2022.

+Steam

+Twin Cobra was released on Steam in February 2023.
+Bitwave Games was responsible for the port of this version.